-If you are interested in having a Mobile Spay/Neuter Clinic in your area, please contact Jane Carson (PAWS) @ 505-466-1525 for more information on scheduling.
+We Now Have Our Own New PAWS Spay/Neuter Van and we will be doing multiple Spay/neuters in San Miguel County.
+If you are interested in having a clinic in your area, please contact Jane Carson (PAWS) @ 505-466-1525 for more information on scheduling.

 The PAWS PAVILION in Pecos holds events & summer programs on Humane Education